 Life insurance can be an important part of your overall financial planning, but it isn’t designed to help you save for your or your child’s education.
 Taking a loan from a permanent life insurance policy will likely lower the death benefit should you die before the loan is repaid.
 However, life insurance policies can help you leave a financial gift to your family and loved ones upon your passing.
 Having a life insurance policy in place could help your child pay for college should you pass away and they, as your beneficiary, receive your death benefit amount.

 What expenses can I pay for with my 529 savings account?

-Generally, anything related to your education — including tuition, fees, books and supplies, on-campus room and board, some expenses if you live off-campus, computers and software.
-You may also use the account to pay for up to $10,000 of student loan debt.
+Generally, you can use the money from your 529 plan for anything related to your education, including tuition, fees, books and supplies, on-campus room and board, computers, software, and some expenses if you live off-campus.

 If I take an education loan from my life insurance policy, are there long-term implications?

-Yes; taking a loan from your policy will mean that the potential death benefit is likely to go down until you pay back the loan.
+Yes.
+Taking a loan from your life insurance policy, no matter what you use the money for, will mean that the potential death benefit is likely reduced until you pay back the loan.
 Your insurer uses the policy as collateral for the loan, and they will add interest payments to the money that you’ve borrowed.

 Why would I purchase life insurance for my child?